The narrative describes a market the metrics do not yet reflect.

 Deck says "leader in [category]."
 Metrics show 5-10% market share at best.
 The gap is honest if the deck names it; theatre if the deck implies leadership the data does not support.

 Deck shows 25% trial-to-paid conversion.
 The actual: 40% on warm leads, 8% on cold.
-Investor reading the blended number assumes uniform funnel; the per-stage truth shows the gap.
+Investor scanning the blended number assumes uniform funnel; the per-stage truth shows the gap.

 CAC is shown against the most recent quarter when paid acquisition was efficient.
 The trailing 12-month CAC against a representative cohort is 2-3x higher.
 The investor with a model catches the gap.